sh00t2kill/unifi-appdaemon/README.md

 Note, appdaemon config will need to have pyunifi added as a python module

-For every AP configured:
+For every AP configured:<br>
-Create sensor for number of connected clients
+Create sensor for number of connected clients<br>
-Create sensor for number of guest clients
+Create sensor for number of guest clients<br>
-Create sensor for Unifi AP score
+Create sensor for Unifi AP score<br>
-Create binary_sensor if an update is outstanding Create sensor for CPU
+Create binary_sensor if an update is outstanding<br>
+Create sensor for CPU<br>
-Create sensor for ram
+Create sensor for ram<br>
-Create sensor for activity
+Create sensor for activity<br>
-Create sensor for uptime
+Create sensor for uptime<br>
-Create sensors for 2.4/5ghz connected clients
+Create sensors for 2.4/5ghz connected clients<br>

-For every switch configured
+For every switch configured:<br>
-Create binary_sensor for connected or not
+Create binary_sensor for connected or not<br>
-Create sensor for link speed
+Create sensor for link speed<br>
-If switch port is POE, create sensors for port voltage and power
+If switch port is POE, create sensors for port voltage and power<br>